 - The Light and sound show starts around 7 pm or after sunset.
 The show does not start unless it gets dark.

 - In the light and sound show, Special lighting effects are projected onto the façade of the Kumbhalgarh Fort and synchronised with recorded narration and music to dramatise the history of Kumbhalgarh.

 - Car and Bus parking is available near Ram Pol.
 The entry tickets to the fort and ‘Light and Sound Show’ are also available here.

-- The entrance to the fort is through a narrow road with limited parking place which often results in a Traffic jam during peak hours (esp after the light and sound show).
+- The entrance to the fort is through a narrow road with limited parking place.
+It often results in a Traffic jam during peak hours (esp after the light and sound show).

 Where to Stay in Kumbhalgarh

 We stayed at Kumbhalgarh Safari Camp and while there were lot of activities for kids to keep themselves busy with, we weren’t very happy with the stay and food.
 The Room rent without Breakfast was Rs.5,000/-.

 Located amidst hills, Mahua Bagh provides accommodation with a restaurant, pool, free private parking, free breakfast, free wifi and a garden.
 You can check the latest reviews and prices by clicking here.